Have you wondered why all the buzz about prescriptive analytics?

 - When should we reduce SKUs or introduce new products?

-As analytical tools have evolved, the applications for prescriptive analytics have grown for a number of reasons:
+So what am I saying?
+As data analysis tools have evolved, the applications for prescriptive analytics have grown for a number of reasons.
+Let’s take a closer look.

 1. Availability of more, higher quality data.
 Cleaner, more diverse and more easily integrated data is now available across business functions, enabling the entire value chain to be optimized.